Deck Patterns, Layouts & Design Ideas

-Adding decking patterns to your deck design can add a splash of style to an otherwise boring project.
+Adding decking patterns to your deck design can add a splash of style.
 Consider these options when planning your deck.
-In most cases this will require a little extra waste material.
+In most cases, this will require a little extra material.

-The technique of installing decking at a 45-degree angle across the joists.
-Using diagonal decking increases the strength of the deck frame preventing racking and making installing sway bracing unnecessary.
-Depending on the decking material you are using you may need to reduce your joist spacing to 12” on center to help support the diagonal span.
+The technique entails installing decking at a 45-degree angle across the joists.
+Using diagonal decking increases the strength of the deck frame, which prevents racking and makes installing sway bracing unnecessary.
+Depending on the decking material you are using, you may need to reduce your joist spacing to 12” on center to help support the diagonal span.
 Some deck builders will tell you that applying decking diagonally will increase your waste factor by 15 percent.
 We believe you can do much better than that with some planning.
 However, more labor is involved because this technique requires you to make more cuts.

 Any of these patterns will require you to add blocking to the frame below the pattern to provide support and a solid surface to fasten to.
-When using composite decking you may consider using contrasting colors to add emphasis to the effect.
+When using composite decking, you may consider using contrasting colors to add an effect.
 Try to avoid working with small pieces of decking as a part of your design.
 Butt joints and miter cuts can separate over time and small pieces can loosen and fall out.

-Applying your decking horizontally is usually the easiest method for finishing a deck’s floor surface.
-Before you get started you will need to install sway bracing to protect the deck from racking.
+Applying your decking horizontally is usually the easiest method for finishing a deck’s surface.
+Before you get started, you will need to install sway bracing to protect the deck from racking.
 You can then proceed to lay your deck boards parallel to the house over the joists.
-Deck boards should be fastened at every joist by 2 nails, 2 screws, or some kind of hidden fastener system.
-Make sure your fasteners are the correct size and compatible with new pressure treated lumber.
+Deck boards should be fastened at every joist by two nails, two screws, or some kind of hidden fastener system.
+Make sure your fasteners are the correct size and compatible with the decking material you're using.

-If your deck is less than 20’ wide you should be able to finish the deck without any butt joints or splices.
-However if your deck runs longer you will want to splice the deck boards over a joist.
+If your deck is less than 20’ wide, you should be able to finish the deck without any butt joints or splices.
+However, if your deck runs longer, you will want to splice the deck boards over a joist.
 You may want to stagger the butt joints as best you can in different positions to reduce their visibility or use a division board to control or concentrate them in one logical location.
-Wood deck boards are usually available in 2’ increments while most composite decking materials are limited to 12’, 16’,20’.
-Depending on the width of your deck this could result in a large amount of wasted material.
-Plan for efficiency and you save yourself some money at the end of the project.
+Wood deck boards are usually available in 2’ increments while most composite decking materials are limited to 12’, 16’ or 20’.
+Depending on the width of your deck, this could result in a large amount of wasted material.
+Plan for efficiency and you will save yourself some money at the end of the project.

 Installing a decking inlay is a creative way to add some flair to any deck project.
-Use a combination of contrasting colors, angles, and shapes to make a statement.
-We have seen some beautiful examples of octagons, compass roses, and even curved designs.
-However inlays are challenging, time consuming, and require a lot of wasted materials.
+Use a combination of contrasting colors, angles and shapes to make a statement.
+We have seen some beautiful examples of octagons, compass roses and even curved designs.
+However, inlays are challenging, time consuming and require a lot of wasted materials.
 Plan ahead to save yourself some frustration.
+Curved inlays are very difficult to build even for professional builers.
 Find a pattern that is attractive and practical to build.

 Decking inlays always require a lot of vertical blocking in between joists because most decking materials can only overhang 3" beyond a joist.
 Attention to detail is important because every cut will be on display.
-Also remember that small pieces are more difficult to install, more likely to loosen, separate, and fall out over time.
+Also, remember that small pieces are more difficult to install and more likely to loosen, separate and fall out over time.